 Note that if you want to use magic link sign-in, this is a required step.

-Next, you’ll need to set up Postmark for transactional emails (e.g. magic link emails):
+Next, you’ll need to set up Resend for transactional emails (e.g. magic link emails):

-2. Copy the API key into your .env file as the POSTMARK_API_KEY environment variable.
+2. Copy the API key into your .env file as the RESEND_API_KEY environment variable.

-3. You’ll then need to set up DKIM records and for your domain to start working.
-You can follow this guide to learn how to do so.
+3. You’ll then need to set up and verify your domain by following this guide here.

 Step 8: Set up Unsplash (optional)